Service Coordination Services

-Cardinal Capital manages 28 Service Coordinators who provide services at 54 properties.
-Service Coordinators are professionally trained social service staff located in apartment housing for elderly and persons with disabilities.
-Service Coordinators are responsible for assuring that elderly residents and persons with disabilities residing in the buildings are linked to specific supportive they need for independent living in that housing development.
-They perform various tasks in order to benefit the residents, including:
+Through the use of a grant funded Service Coordinator Program, Cardinal manages over 30 grants where services are delivered in 55 buildings.
+Service Coordinators are professionally trained social service staff working in the housing for the elderly and persons with disabilities.
+Service Coordinators are responsible for assuring the elderly residents and persons with disabilities are linked to supportive services that help them maintain their housing and independence.
+They perform various tasks to assist and support the residents, including:

-- Crisis intervention/Supportive counseling
+Crisis intervention/Supportive counseling